Lumpin/HCIS/backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'HSCI.HSCI-FIVER' is invalid and this project uses 'HSCI.menesklou' instead.
+* The original package name 'HSCI.HSCI-FIVER' is invalid and this project uses 'HSCI.MENES' instead.

 # Getting Started